turtlebot/turtlebot4-user-manual/tutorials/first_node_cpp.md

 };
 ```

 Notice that the `interface_buttons_subscriber_` uses the [InterfaceButtons](https://github.com/iRobotEducation/irobot_create_msgs/blob/main/msg/InterfaceButtons.msg) message type, and the quality of service is `rclcpp::SensorDataQoS()`.
 These parameters must match the topic, otherwise the subscription will fail.
-If you are unsure what message type or QoS a topic is using, you can use the ROS2 CLI to find this information.
+If you are unsure what message type or QoS a topic is using, you can use the ROS 2 CLI to find this information.

 Call `ros2 topic info /<topic> --verbose` to get the full details.

 <figure class="aligncenter">
     <img src="media/topic_info.png" alt="Topic Info" style="width: 60%"/>
-    <figcaption>ROS2 topic information</figcaption>
+    <figcaption>ROS 2 topic information</figcaption>
 </figure>

 ### Test Create® 3 Button 1